-Welcome to the Visual Basic Tutorial Center.
-We provide hundreds of easy lessons and sample codes to help you master Visual Basic programming.
-The lessons were written by our tutor, Dr.Liew, who has authored several VB books that contain many useful and interesting sample codes.
-These books are also available in the digital version for your mobile devices and Kindle.
-You can use them as reference books for your computer science courses and projects.
+Visual Basic Tutorials provide hundreds of FREE lessons to help you master VB programming.
+The tutorials cover both the classic Visual Basic 6 and the Visual Basic.NET programming language.
+Our tutor, Dr.Liew, has written these lessons in a straightforward manner for ease of learning.
+Besides that, he has also authored several VB books that are available in digital versions for your mobile devices and Kindle.
+You may use them as reference books for your computer science courses and projects.

-What kinds of programs can you create with Visual Basic?
+What kinds of Programs can you create with Visual Basic?